 What is Taoism?

 Lao Tsu believed that the way to happiness was for people to learn to "go with the flow."
 Instead of trying to get things done the hard way, people should take the time to figure out the natural, or easy way to do things, and then everything would get done more simply.
 Instead of working all night on a math problem you don't understand, for example, you might ask a friend to explain it, or just wait for the teacher to explain it in class the next day.
 This idea is called "wu-wei", which means "doing by not doing".

 Lao Tsu also thought that everything alive in the universe (plants, animals, people) shared in a universal life-force.
 There were two sides to the life-force, which are called the yin and the yang.
-This picture is often used to show how the yin and the yang are intertwined with each other.
+People use this picture to show how the yin and the yang are intertwined with each other.

 The yin (the dark side) is the side of women, the moon, things that are still like ponds, and completion and death.
 The yang (the light side) is the side of men, the sun, things that move like rivers, dragons, and creation and birth.
 Everyone has some yin and some yang in them, and Taoism says that it is important to keep them balanced.
 Chinese doctors believed that a lot of illnesses were caused by too much yin or too much yang.